from Guide to Machine Learning on Apr 2, 2023

 - We then iterate over all of the other words.
 These are the words that will provide context.
 We call these words the keys.
 In the above example, our keys are "Grab", "cheese", "from", "the".

 - For every query-key pair, we ask, "How important is the key for understanding the query?"
+In other words, "How much context does one word provide another?"

 - We then incorporate important keys into the query.
 Conceptually, this means contextualizing "cooler" to become "container to keep food cool".
+We will discuss what "contextualizing" means more formally in the next post Illustrated Intuition for Transformers.

 Our prompt, with a contextualized "cooler", looks like the following

-Grab cheese from the [container to keep food cool].
+Grab cheese from the (container to keep food cool).

 [Grab] [cheese] [from] [the] [cooler].